Senate Democrats and Republicans call for investigation into killing of Alex Pretti

 On Saturday, Senate Minority Leader Chuck Schumer said Democrats would not vote to advance the spending package if it includes DHS funding.

-Senate Democrats are set to hold a conference call Sunday evening to discuss their legislative strategy, according to two sources familiar with the plans but not authorized to share details publicly.
+Senate Democrats held a conference call Sunday evening to discuss their legislative strategy.
 If any changes are made to the spending package, the House would have to return to Capitol Hill and approve the Senate changes.

 The funding deadline is Friday.